Humanities for Engineers

 We were arrogant.
 Anything non-STEM was beneath us and the people who did it only did cause they weren’t smart enough.

-These kids never did ask existential questions, only technical ones, it felt comfortable enough to listen to your parents tell you to focus on one thing: Study hard so you can find a good job, that felt like a good enough purpose to follow and it was all fine until we actually did it.
+We only went behind technical questions, cause we could not answer them unless we had it memorized, it would also be what chose our fate at the end of the degree, Existentialism took a backseat because it felt comfortable enough to listen to your parents tell you to focus on one thing: “Study hard now so you can find a good job and relax later” and hell, that felt like a good enough purpose to follow and it was all fine until we actually did it.

 I studied hard and got a good job.
+How to relax now?

 You are taught to question things but for me it was much easier to refer to an FAQ than come up with the actual questions.
 I lived in an idyll where solving “high impact” problem statements by building abstractions on top of the gazillion existing ones somehow makes me superior.